-- $\checkmark$ Please note that Module A can be taken starting in winter of 11th grade and not before. - ✓ Time allotted: 1 hour and 15 minutes - $\checkmark$ Please note that in Module A, no points are deducted for grammar or spelling errors.
+- $\checkmark$ Please note that Module A can be taken starting in the winter of the 11th grade and not before. - ✓ Time allotted: 1 hour and 15 minutes - ✓ Please note that in Module A, no points are deducted for grammar or spelling errors.

-MODULE B - GUIDELINES AND TABLE OF SPECIFICATION
+MODULE B - GUIDELINES AND TABLE OF SPECIFICATIONS

-Internal Literature Program - 80%

-Extensive Reading - 20%
+Internal Literature Program - 80% Extensive Reading - 20%